mukulsagvekar/trending-youtube-videos-stats/README.md

 # trending-youtube-videos-stats

+## Objective:
-Objective: To build a data pipeline to load and transform data using AWS and Snowflake and used visualize the data using Tableau.
+To build a data pipeline to load and transform data using AWS and Snowflake and used visualize the data using Tableau.

 The data is available on kaggle - https://www.kaggle.com/datasets/datasnaek/youtube-new It consists of structured as well as semi-structured (json) data.

-# Pipeline:
+## Architecture:

 ![image](https://user-images.githubusercontent.com/83829614/211152878-495f1d10-227b-441b-8e04-fe9c6ec2952d.png)